maneeshaking/DMAN-Keylog/Readme.md

-# DMAN-Keylog
+# DAMN-Keylog

-DMAN-Keylog is an advanced keylogger for Windows systems, designed for educational and authorized security testing purposes.
+DAMN-Keylog is an advanced keylogger for Windows systems, designed for educational and authorized security testing purposes.
 This tool captures keystrokes and sends them to a remote server for analysis.

 ## Features